-The Investment Committee is currently chaired by Robert Suban and includes Marlene Mizzi as a member.
 The Investment Committee is also responsible for considering proposed ethical positions with respect to appropriate projects and investments.
 It oversees the management of the Company's investments in accordance with such policies and reviews, where necessary, the Company's investment policies.